Sexual intercourse without consent — from 1 June 2022

 -

-The accused was suffering from a [cognitive/mental health] impairment at the time of the act of intercourse; AND
+The accused was suffering from a [cognitive/mental health] impairment at the time of the act of intercourse; and

 - 2.